 Is the German constitutional state undermined by “Parallel Justice”?
-Are there any Sharia-courts which implement Islamic-oriental legal norms against the order of the constitution?
+Are there any Sharia-courts that implement Islamic-oriental legal norms against the order of the constitution?
 The contribution aims at clarifying the facts.
-Mathias Rohe works out the real causes of “parallel justice” and describes possibilities how the constitutional protection can be efficiently guaranteed for the entire population and in what circumstances extrajudicial settlement of disputes should be used constructively.
+Mathias Rohe works out the real causes of “parallel justice” and describes possibilities of how constitutional protection can be efficiently guaranteed for the entire population and in what circumstances extrajudicial settlement of disputes should be used constructively.

 Security through Integration: Austria 2016